Pepper (robot): Commercial

-Pepper is currently being used as a receptionist at several offices in the UK and is able to identify visitors with the use of facial recognition, send alerts for meeting organisers and arrange for drinks to be made.
-Pepper is able to chat autonomously to prospective clients.
+Pepper has been used as a receptionist at several offices in the UK and can identify visitors with facial recognition, send alerts for meeting organisers and arrange for drinks to be made.
+Pepper can chat autonomously to prospective clients.
 The first functioning Pepper receptionist in the UK was supplied by a SoftBank distributor and was installed in London at Brainlabs.

 The robot has also been used at banks and medical facilities in Japan, using applications created by Seikatsu Kakumei. and it is also used in all branches of Hamazushi restaurants in Japan.

-Pepper is being used in North American airports such as Pierre Elliott Trudeau International Airport in Montreal, Canada.
+Pepper is used in North American airports such as Montréal–Trudeau International Airport, Canada.
 The robot is used to greet travelers, offer menus and recommendations.

-In 2018, Pepper robot was introduced first time in the UAE.
+In 2018, Pepper robot was introduced in the United Arab Emirates.

-In December 2019, a dozen of Pepper robots were installed at the "Pepper Parlor Café" in Tokyo, Japan.
+In December 2019, a dozen Pepper robots were installed at the "Pepper PARLOR cafe in Tokyo, Japan.

 Sports

 On 9 July 2020, a team of Pepper robots performed as cheerleaders at a baseball game between the Fukuoka SoftBank Hawks and the Rakuten Eagles, supported by a team of Boston Dynamics Spot quadrupedal robots.